 After reaching your weight loss goal, you might be tempted to ease up on your diet plan or change your eating patterns altogether.
 While it might be a good idea to incorporate a different range of nutritious foods in your diet, it’s important to keep an eye on your caloric intake.
 After all, the number of calories you need at your target weight probably won’t be the same as what you needed when you began your weight loss journey.

 To determine how many maintenance calories you need, calculate your total daily energy expenditure (TDEE) regularly to ensure that you’re helping your body achieve the ideal energy balance.
 To do this, multiply your weight in pounds by 1.2 if you’re relatively sedentary, by 1.5 if you get moderate exercise, or by 1.75 if you’re training for a marathon.
-Then, use a smartphone app to track your caloric intake and make sure you’re getting what you need to maintain your current weight.
+Then, use a Calories Per Day calculator app to track your caloric intake and make sure you’re getting what you need to maintain your current weight.

 You already know that regular exercise and good physical fitness is essential for helping you reach your ideal weight.
 But you might not realize how important exercise is for feeling good and maintaining a healthy lifestyle.

-If you’ve already used to getting your cardio and strength training in during your daily gym stop, keep it up.
-If you’re ready for a change to your routine, however, try not to take a break.
+If you’re already used to getting your cardio and strength training in during your daily visit to the gym, keep it up.
+If you’re ready for a change of your routine, however, try not to take a break.
 Instead, squeeze in at least 60 minutes of physical activity each day, whether you’re jogging on the treadmill, going for a swim, or going for a hike around your local park.

 When your primary goal is getting in shape and eating right, you might not give water the attention it deserves.
 As you strive to keep up your healthy habits, however, it’s important to increase your water consumption.